robrogers3/WeatherApp/README.md

 ## Notes on Implementation

-This app is built on Vue and uses 'fetch' to get the weather forecast from openweathermap.
+This app is built on [Vue.js](https://vuejs.org) and uses 'fetch' to get the weather forecast from openweathermap.

-It uses moment for parsing and formatting time.
+It uses [momentjs](https://momentjs.com) for parsing and formatting time.

 It uses [tailwind.css](https://tailwindcss.com), a utility first css framework for styling.